josecamachop/MEDA-Toolbox/Examples/Networkmetrics/Class/README.txt

 MEDA Toolbox for its use in MATLAB.

-Codified by: José Camacho Páez.
+Codified by: JosÃ© Camacho PÃ¡ez.
-GUI by: Elena Jiménez Mañas
+GUI by: Elena JimÃ©nez MaÃ±as
 Last modification of this document: 10/Jul/13

 References: